himanshuo/life-of-learning/articles/networks/lecture_12.md

 Steps:

 1. sender creates a pseudo header
-2. sender uses pseudo UDP header + payload to calculate checksum
+2. sender uses pseudo UDP header + actual UDP header + payload to calculate checksum
 3. sender puts this checksum into the checksum field of the real UDP header
+4. sender discards pseudo header from user datagram
+5. sender sends user data gram to IP layer
-4. receiver creates pseudo header (by extracting information from received UDP packet, including real UDP header)
+6. receiver creates pseudo header (by extracting information from received UDP packet, including real UDP header)
-5. receiver creates a checksum using its created pseudo header + payload
+7. receiver creates a checksum using its created pseudo header + actual UDP header + payload
-6. receiver checks if its generated checksum matches what the checksum in the real UDP header
+8. receiver checks if its generated checksum matches what the checksum in the real UDP header

 This adds a level of reliability.